JaytheSpazz/PipeHow/content/new-class.md

 This could have been the whole blog post.
 There is so much useful information in [Microsoft's documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes), directly integrated with PowerShell's help system.

 Classes were added in PowerShell 5 and the feature lets people familiar with traditional object-oriented programming get to know PowerShell from a different angle.
-Desired State Configuration makes use of classes, and there are many areas where problems where a PowerShell class could be a solution.
+[Desired State Configuration](https://docs.microsoft.com/en-us/powershell/scripting/dsc/overview/overview) makes use of classes, and there are many areas where writing a PowerShell class could be a solution.
 But when is it the right one?

 I've seen classes used in different ways, both where they solved a problem in a very elegant and structured way, but also where they could have been replaced by a simple, more clearly defined PowerShell function.
 It can sometimes be hard to know when to look at classes as an option.